 This was a two season project that involved multiple JWF crews and various shifts to expedite the work and minimize disruption to traffic.
 The project included complex traffic and pedestrian staging and access, a complete replacement of the city storm drainage system, new ADA compliant walks, ramps and driveways, as well as planters and pedestrian refuges throughout the town.
 Temporary and new permanent traffic signals were added along with new street lights, planting strips, hi-profile striping, and retaining walls.

 JWF added bike lanes with proper striping and maintained continuous two-way left turn lanes.
 Striping was challenging as the team worked through windows of constantly changing weather conditions.
 Landscaping was added and maintained between the highway and pedestrian walkways on certain sections of the highway.
 To accommodate larger vehicles, the curb radius was increased.
 Subsequently, all traffic signals were relocated and replaced to facilitate the movement of trucks.
-Upgrades to storm sewers and bioswales will now ensure proper drainage from the highway.
+Upgrades to storm sewers and bioswales ensure proper drainage from the highway.

 The project successfully widened highway 99W’s shoulder lanes in both directions and included 4.5 feet of depth.
-The team worked diligently to fully widen Hwy 99 through the town with traffic and under tight timelines.
+The team worked diligently to fully widen Highway 99 through the town with traffic and under tight timelines.